joshwadd/Advanced_Lane_Detection/README.md

 ## Finding the lines

-Having identified all possib l pixels associated with lane lines in this image and transformed into a overhead perspective,
+Having identified all possib pixels associated with lane lines in this image and transformed into a overhead perspective,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjIzNjkzMjldfQ==
+eyJoaXN0b3J5IjpbLTE5NDg5MzY2OV19
 -->